This set of Engineering Materials & Metallurgy Multiple Choice Questions & Answers (MCQs) focuses on “Metallography”.

 Explanation: Lucite is a completely transparent thermoplastic resin which is used for mounting.
-This transparency helps observe the exact section that is being polished.
+This transparency helps to observe the exact section that is being polished.
 Here, these resins do not undergo any curing at the molding temperature.

 6. What is the effect of removing the mount while it is still hot?

 b) Low strength